sic-sic/kayel-lawol-ci/README.md

 # kayel-lawol-ci
-The flexible beautiful urls maker for CodeIgniter framework
+The flexible Library for CodeIgniter framework to make beautiful urls